Being Cabin Crew | The Ugly Truth Part 4

 a tweet about mental health

-A few months after moving in he celebrated his 95th birthday.
+A few months after my dad moved into a wonderful residential care home, he celebrated his 95th birthday.
 It was an emotional day to finally see him in his new home.
-He was relaxed, relatively happy and was being well looked after.
-The previous eight years had been really tough.
+He was relaxed, relatively happy, and was being well looked after.
+The previous nine years had been tough on us both.

 father and son and a big birthday cake